Concepts

 Note:

-- Since this offering is asynchronous, there is a possibility that some disk operations were not written to the remote site during a disaster.
-There may therefore be a risk to data consistency, which should be mitigated in the risk assessment of the business continuity plan.
+- Since the offering is asynchronous, it is possible during a disaster that some disk operations have not been written to the remote site.
+There may therefore be a risk to data consistency, which is mitigated in the risk analysis of the disaster recovery plan.

-- Block-level storage replication is transparent to virtual machines and applications.
+- Block storage replication is transparent to virtual machines and applications,

-- For this reason, it is important to prioritize application-level replication scenarios, or alternatively virtual machine replication.
+- In this regard, it is important to prioritize application replication scenarios or, alternatively, virtual machine replication,

-- Compute and memory resources at the recovery site may be reduced to optimize costs, provided that a degraded operational state is acceptable for the business during the execution of the business continuity plan.
+- Compute and memory at the recovery site can be reduced to optimize costs if a degraded state is acceptable to the business during disaster recovery plan execution.

 VMware Virtualization

-- The virtualization offering's network does not use VMware NSX technology, but is instead managed physically using Juniper technology and the VPLS protocol.
+- The virtualization offer's network does not use VMware NSX technology, but is managed at the hardware level by Juniper technology and the VPLS protocol.

-- The storage does not use VMware vSAN technology, but exclusively IBM SANs over 32G Fiber Channel.
+- The storage does not use VMware vSAN technology, but relies exclusively on IBM SANs using 32G fiber channel.

-- No hidden optimization techniques are applied (compression, deduplication, etc.).
+- No form of hidden optimization is implemented (compression, deduplication, ...).

-The 'Cpool' is a grouping of VMware ESXi hypervisors, also known as an 'ESX cluster'.
+The 'Cpool' is a grouping of VMware ESXi hypervisors, also known as the 'ESX cluster'.

-Since all compute blades are delivered with the maximum physical memory, a software-level RAM usage limit is applied at the cluster level to ensure it matches the billed RAM.
+Since all compute blades are delivered with maximum physical memory, a software-enforced RAM usage limit is applied at the cluster level to ensure it matches the billed RAM.

-By default, each compute blade has 128 GB of memory enabled within the __'Cpool'*.
+By default, each blade has 128 GB of enabled memory within the 'Cpool'.

-A __'Cpool'* can contain a maximum of 32 hypervisors.
-Beyond this limit, a second cluster must be created.
+A 'Cpool' can contain a maximum of 32 hypervisors.
+Beyond this limit, a second cluster will need to be created.

 Memory Allocation for a 'Cpool'

 RAM reservation is configurable per cluster.
-You can reduce or increase the amount of RAM to match your cluster-wide requirements.
+You can reduce or increase the amount of RAM to match your cluster-wide needs.

-Similarly, excessive memory pressure on your compute nodes will force the hypervisor to offload part of its memory to disk to meet the needs of virtual machines.
+Do not exceed an average memory consumption of 85% per compute blade.
+Indeed, VMware technology will use a compression-based optimization method that can significantly impact your workload performance and complicate troubleshooting.
+Similarly, excessive memory pressure on your compute blades will force the hypervisor to offload part of its memory to disk to meet virtual machine requirements.

-Also keep in mind that the first action the hypervisor performs when starting a virtual machine is to create a memory swap file (.vswap) on disk, sized exactly to the amount of memory assigned to the virtual machine.
+This scenario, known as 'Ballooning', severely impacts the overall performance of virtual machines located on the affected datastore.
+Troubleshooting is complicated in this context, as your monitoring will show impacts at the CPU level rather than memory or storage.
+Also keep in mind that the first thing the hypervisor does when starting a virtual machine is to create a memory swap file (.vswap) on disk, sized to the memory of the affected virtual machine.
 You must account for this when sizing your storage.

 Cloud Temple Virtual Machine Catalogs